Another year is upon us. And as a filmmaker, a few things happened over the last 365 days.

 3. Build a network of people who complement your skills.
 So you’re a writer?
 Surround yourself with a director and producer.

-If you’re looking for extra credit, add these resources to your library:
+And if you’re looking for extra credit, access these resources.

 And my final piece of advice?
 Answer this question right now: